jonnymind/SIRPAS/Books/Rulebook.md

 While the type of the wounds its relevant for the amount of damage that can be sustained, that doesn't matter for how well the character is performing.
-You are not going to find a new theorem with a broken arm, and your fighting style will be less than effective if your mind is in shambles.
+You are not going to find a new theorem with an untreated broken arm, and your fighting style will be less than effective if your mind is in shambles.

-## Scratches
+### Scratches

 A character receiving an *effective damage* greater than 0, but below the amount necessary to generate a wound receives a "scratch".

 Scratches are extremely light wounds that, by themselves, don't impact the character **IP** pool.